AincradOT/platform/docs/architecture/platforming.md

 - Clone `platform` repository
 - Run `0-bootstrap` terraform to create state bucket
 - Migrate bootstrap state to GCS
-- Run `1-org` terraform to create folders and shared project
+- Run `1-org` terraform to create folders, shared project, and CI service accounts
 - Run `2-environments` terraform to create dev and prod projects
-- Configure CI service accounts and GitHub secrets (Phase 2)
+- Generate CI service account keys and store in GitHub secrets

 At the end of this phase the organisation and platform are in a known, reproducible state.